Avoiding Competitive Intelligence Errors: 5 Competitive Intelligence Mistakes You Don’t Need to Make if you want to beat your competitor

 Use Competitive Intelligence to answer the question.
 Should you make changes to your products/services to meet the emerging market?

 3. Gentlemen don’t read each other’s mail – Henry Stimson

 The biggest and fatal mistake to make is not doing Competitive Intelligence at all.
 Claiming that it’s just spying or a pointless waste of time is wrong.

-To understand your customers, it’s essential to know how they will respond to things.
-This includes how they will react to your competitors’ special offer or new service.
+To understand your customers, knowing how they will respond to things is essential.
+This includes how they will react to your competitors’ special offers or new services.
 Competitive Intelligence shows you if competitors are having success somewhere.
 And, just as important, struggling on another front.

 4. Getting your message out

 Competitive Intelligence is so much more than stealing excellent ideas.
 Or finding examples of poor customer service by a competitor.

 You may be presenting an excellent message to your customers, and your brand is doing well.
 However, your message is undermined if customers aren’t reading or reacting to them.

 Competitive Intelligence monitoring ensures you view the entire competitive environment.
 So the message gets everywhere.
 Early isolation of new routes makes the most of previously unknown fertile categories.